-The Principal and/or Activities Director can provide a written excuse if done in advance of extenuating circumstances.
+The Administration or designee can provide a written excuse if done in advance of extenuating circumstances.
 A student on an excused absence will not be required to participate in an event or practice session.

 Students operating under an attendance improvement plan (three or more unexcused absences) are ineligible.
 The attendance improvement plan should outline attendance expectations and potential consequences.